A Strategic Exploration of AI Futures

 Shahar Avin, PhD

-Ross Gruetzemacher is a visiting assistant professor at the Fogelman College of Business and Economics at the University of Memphis.
+Ross Gruetzemacher is an assistant professor business analytics in the Barton School of Business at Wichita State University and a Research Affiliate at CSER.
 His research involves strategic planning, foresight and forecasting for transformative artificial intelligence.
-He has developed novel techniques for these purposes, including a workshop and other techniques for mapping paths to AGI, and also works on methods for improving organizational decision making and applications of NLP in business.
+He has developed novel techniques for this, including a workshop and techniques for mapping paths to AGI.
+He also works on improving organizational decision making and applications of NLP in business.

 ross Gruetzemacher, PHD